steadybit/extension-host-windows/README.md

 As the extension requires extended privileges to execute host attacks, like injecting network traffic errors, the installer and the extension need to be executed as an **Administrator user**.
 During installation, a Windows Service named `SteadybitWindowsExtensionHost` is created and configured.
 It runs on startup on port `8085`.

+#### Pre-Release Versions

+Pre-Release versions of the extension contain a test-signed Windows network driver.
+The driver is used to execute network attacks and essential to the extension.

+By default, Windows does not load test-signed kernel-mode drivers.
+To allow this several things must be done:
+- Turn off secure boot (if you use bitlocker volume encryption don't forget to retrieve recovery key beforehand)
+- Enable test signing via CLI ```Bcdedit.exe -set TESTSIGNING ON```
+- Restart the machine

 ## Extension registration

 Make sure that the extension is registered with the Steadybit agent.
 Please refer to